Low-g condition

 Low-g condition is a phase of aerodynamic flight where the airframe is temporarily unloaded.
-The pilot—and the airframe—feel temporarily "weightless" because the aircraft is in free-fall or decelerating vertically at the top of a climb.
+The pilot and the airframe feel temporarily "weightless" because the aircraft is in free-fall or decelerating vertically at the top of a climb.
 It may also occur during an excessively rapid entry into autorotation.
 This can have a disastrous effect on the aircraft, particularly in the case of helicopters, some of which need the rotor to constantly be under a non-zero amount of load.

+Low-g conditions are forbidden for teetering rotor helicopters, because the design cannot control its attitude independently and can also be dangerous for other types.
+The U.S. Army discovered the danger of Low-g conditions in the 1960s when they were losing helicopters to mysterious accidents that did not have a clear cause.

+Low-g conditions is a term related to flight, and related terms are zero g conditions and negative g.
+Low-g conditions can cause an environment where mast bumping in helicopters may occur.

 Effects

-In smaller airplanes
+Smaller airplanes

-Most smaller airplanes and gliders have no problems with 0g conditions.
+Most smaller airplanes and gliders have no problems with 0 g conditions.
 In fact, it can be enjoyable to have zero gravity in the cockpit.
-To produce 0g, the aircraft has to follow a ballistic flight path, which is essentially an upside down parabola.
+To produce 0 g, the aircraft has to follow a ballistic flight path, which is essentially an upside down parabola.

-This is the only method to simulate zero gravity for humans on earth.